Qumulo/docs/hardware-guide/quiver-1ua-all-nvme-gen1/racking-nodes.md

 For nodes without drives, follow the [Tool-Less Friction Rail Kit Installation Guide](https://dlcdnets.asus.com/pub/ASUS/server/RS520-E9-RS8/Manual/E21630_Tool-less_Friction_Rail_Kit_Installation_Guide_EM_WEB.pdf?model=RS500A-E12-RS12U) in the ASUS documentation.

 ### To Insert a Chassis with Internal Drives into a Deep Server Rack
-For nodes with drives in [internal storage bays](drive-bay-mapping.html#nvme-drives-in-internal-storage-bays), you can purchase the optional [1.2m Half Extension Ball Bearing Type Rail Kit](https://dlcdnets.asus.com/pub/ASUS/server/RS500A-E11/manual/1.2m_Half_Extension_Ball_bearing_Type_Rail_Kit_Instruction_13SV000IAM0901.pdf?model=RS500A-E12-RS12U) together with the <a href="https://docs.qumulo.com/pdf/quiver-1ua-all-nvme-gen1-cable-management-arm.pdf" class="pdf">Cable Management Arm</a>.
+For nodes with drives in [internal storage bays](drive-bay-mapping.html#internal-storage-bays), you can purchase the optional [1.2m Half Extension Ball Bearing Type Rail Kit](https://dlcdnets.asus.com/pub/ASUS/server/RS500A-E11/manual/1.2m_Half_Extension_Ball_bearing_Type_Rail_Kit_Instruction_13SV000IAM0901.pdf?model=RS500A-E12-RS12U) together with the <a href="https://docs.qumulo.com/pdf/quiver-1ua-all-nvme-gen1-cable-management-arm.pdf" class="pdf">Cable Management Arm</a>.
 These two items replace the Tool-Less Friction Rail Kit.

 {% include note.html content="To permit access to the internal storage bays, leave clearance at the top of the chassis." %}

-<a id="remove-chassis"></a>
-## Removing the Chassis from the Server Rack
+## Removing the Chassis from the Server Rack {#remove-chassis}
 Perform the steps for inserting the chassis in reverse order.